nakais/Sauce-Demo-Testing-Project/README.md

 - **cypress/e2e/saucedemo/login.js**: This file contains the step definitions that implement the steps outlined in the feature file using Cypress and Cucumber.

-- **cypress/support/commands.js**: This file is used to define custom commands that can be reused throughout the tests.
+- **cypress/support/e2e.js**: This file is used to define custom commands that can be reused throughout the tests.

-- **cypress/support/step_definitions/login.js**: This file contains additional step definitions for the steps defined in the \`login.feature\` file.

 ## Installation